yani9o/simpleAuras/README.md

 ## SuperWoW Features
 If SuperWoW is installed, simpleAuras will automatically learn unkown durations of most of **your own** auras with the first cast (needs to run out to be accurate).

+When `/sa learnall 1` is enabled, the addon will also learn durations of spells cast by other players.

 Some Spells aren't properly tracked because they use different names during apply and fade or don't trigger the event used to track them (Enlighten -> Enlightened and Weakened Soul for example).

 In those cases, use "/sa learn X Y" to manually set duration Y for aura with ID X.

+### Excluding Spells from Learning
+If you want to prevent certain spells from being learned (e.g., instant cast spells that don't apply auras), use `/sa nolearning <spellID>`.
+This command toggles the exclusion - run it again to remove the spell from the exclusion list.

+Examples:
+- `/sa nolearning 18321` - Exclude spell ID 18321 from learning
+- `/sa nolearning list` - Show all excluded spells
+- `/sa nolearning clear` - Clear all exclusions

 ## Special Thanks / Credits
 - Torio ([SuperCleveRoidMacros](https://github.com/jrc13245/SuperCleveRoidMacros))